openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 This section provides a deeper explanation of plugin parameters and a description of required steps to verify that everything is working fine after deployment.

-Note that this User Guide provides information on 6WIND virtual accelerator plugin for Fuel (and not on the 6WIND virtual accelerator software itself).
+Note that this User Guide provides information on 6WIND Virtual Accelerator plugin for Fuel (and not on the 6WIND Virtual Accelerator software itself).
 `Contact 6WIND <http://www.6wind.com/company-profile/contact-us/>`_
-to obtain more details on how to retrieve the virtual accelerator software and its documentation.
+to obtain more details on how to retrieve the Virtual Accelerator software and its documentation.

-When configuring the 6WIND virtual accelerator Fuel plugin, you have to provide credentials for virtual accelerator software download.
+When configuring the 6WIND Virtual Accelerator Fuel plugin, you have to provide credentials for Virtual Accelerator software download.
-The plugin will then install and run the virtual accelerator using its default configuration values.
+The plugin will then install and run the Virtual Accelerator using its default configuration values.

-Configuring 6WIND virtual accelerator parameters
+Configuring 6WIND Virtual Accelerator parameters
 ------------------------------------------------

-The 6WIND virtual accelerator plugin makes possible to modify these default configuration parameters before deployment.
+The 6WIND Virtual Accelerator plugin makes possible to modify these default configuration parameters before deployment.
 In order to do this you need to activate the **Advanced parameters** checkbox in the 6WIND Virtual Accelerator Fuel plugin section in the Web UI Settings tab.